 - Allows the university and government to know where you are going, how to get in contact with you, and provide assistance in an emergency

-Your trip will logged in the Departmental field calendar when you submit your Field Activity Plan.
+Your trip will logged in the FASP Tracker when you submit your Field Activity Plan.